- About Us

 Sonoma Clean Power

-One of the top renewable energy priorities of the Climate Protection Campaign has been the creation of Sonoma Clean Power, a new power provider focusing on local renewable energy sources.
-The program has been established in Sonoma County and five of its cities and will launch in May 2014.
+One of the top renewable energy priorities of the Center for Climate Protection has been the creation of Sonoma Clean Power, a new power provider focusing on local renewable energy sources.
+The program has been established in Sonoma County and six of its cities and launched in May 2014.

 CPC first identified community choice aggregation as a promising means for Sonoma County to rapidly reduce greenhouse gases in a CPC White Paper released in July of 2005.